asif-sidd9768/asif-siddique-frontend-Developer/README.md

 - **Filtering:** Refine your search using filters to find capsules based on specific criteria.
 - **Banner:** Stay informed with a prominent banner highlighting important information.
 - **Popup Detail:** Access detailed information about each capsule through a convenient popup.

+## Link of demo
+Check out the [Working Demo Video](https://drive.google.com/file/d/your-demo-video-id/view) to see the app in action.